Functions

 " - customer-tone: Apply our voice (when: reply, marketing)".

-Trigger phrases are comma-joined; missing fields are omitted.
+Trigger phrases and modalities are comma-joined; missing fields

 list-skills-of